 The Metrics That Actually Matter

-Once your three-layer stack is running, stop obsessing over in-platform ROAS.
+Once your three-layer stack is running, stop obsessing over in-platform ROAS (for more on smarter metrics, see AI-powered Meta ads analytics).
 Here’s what to watch instead:

 iROAS (Incremental ROAS)